freedomFu/BabyBlackD/0_论文笔记/0A_传统口令认证协议/2004 - ASIACRYPT - New Approaches to Password Authenticated Key Exchange based on RSA.md

 #### Abstract

-> - In fact, many of the proposed protocols for password-authenticated key exchange based on RSA have been shown to be insecure; the only one that remains secure is the SNAPI protocol. **the SNAPI protoocl has to use a prime public exponent *e* larger than the RSA modulus n.** 这个的意义是什么？
+> - In fact, many of the proposed protocols for password-authenticated key exchange based on RSA have been shown to be insecure; the only one that remains secure is the SNAPI protocol. **the SNAPI protoocl has to use a prime public exponent *e* larger than the RSA modulus n.**  实践应用性较差

 #### Introduction